Plants will not be sent next week 25th & 26th

 There are several varieties of common rue, which is a perennial shrub with many stems extending up from a woody base, spreading to about 45 cm wide and up to 1 meter high.
 The bitter tasting leaves of common rue are a grey-green, blue-green or even variegated and may be somewhat variable in the same plant.
 The leaves have a strong aroma, often described as unpleasant.
 The fringed yellow flowers are produced in early summer.

-Rue grows wild in its native Mediterranean environment.
+Rue plants grow wild in its native Mediterranean environment.
 It was highly recommended by the Ancients, such as Hippocrates, for many ailments.
 The name ‘ruta’ is from the Greek for ‘to set free’ and appeared in writing as early as 1562 that noted its varied medicinal purposes.
 Great Italian artists and painters used rue to help improve and preserve their sight, making it ‘sharp and clear.’

 Rue was once added to Holy Water, earning the plant the name Herb of Grace.
 Rue also has a long history of association with magic and witches.
 It was regarded an anti-magical herb by the ancient Greeks who used it to remedy nervous indigestion when meeting new people – which they thought was bought on by witchcraft.
 In the Middle Ages, rue was also considered a powerful defence against witches, was used in many spells and thought to confer the second sight.